TimVerhaegen/SiegeMode/README.md

 The mod is still in development.
 There are other features planned, including new game modes and victory conditions.

+# This version: additions

+Check this repository's wiki for some details on what I've changed.

 # Features

 The primary features of the Siege Mode mod are as follows: